-This risk profile reflects the risk levels of this county as of February 2021.
+This risk profile reflects the risk levels of this county as of May 2022.
 School districts with no high schools are not included in this summary.
 Please note risk levels and risk rankings may change over time.
 The ATMO consumption risk score is calculated from prevalence of alcohol, tobacco, marijuana, and prescription opioids use.
 The consequence risk score is calculated from school performance, youth delinquency, and mental health indicators.
 The overall risk ranking is not computed if either consumption or consequence score is missing.
 A Risk Category Rank of "Very High" indicates the referenced School District Risk Score was in the top 10% of School Districts in the risk category.
 A Risk Category Rank of "High" indicates the referenced School District Risk Score was in the top 25% of School Districts in the risk category.
 A Risk Category Rank of "Average" indicates the referenced School District Risk Score was between 25% and 75% of School Districts in the risk category.
 A Risk Category Rank of "Low" indicates the referenced School District Risk Score was in the bottom 25% of School Districts in the risk category.
 A Risk Category Rank of "Very Low" indicates the referenced School District Risk Score was in the bottom 10% of School Districts in the risk category.
 Review Considerations 1) To get an overall sense of risk severity for both consumption and consequence, examine the "Risk Percentile".
 It reflects what % of School District had a Risk Score LOWER than the referenced School District.
+2) To ensure that the risk score is meaningful, examine the "Indicators with data" column.
+Risk scores based on few indicators should be interpreted with caution.
+In total, 21 indicators were used.